CreoDAMO/creodamo_global/README.md

 ## Acknowledgements

-Special thanks to the maintainers of Firebase, Aiohttp, CreoVM, CreoBlockchain, TensorFlow, and other foundational technologies.
+Special thanks to the maintainers of foundational technologies and all contributors.

 ## Contact